Threshold of originality: Typefaces and geometry

-House Report No. 94-1476 states that the design of a typeface cannot be protected under U.S. law.
+House Report No. 94-1476 states that the design of a typeface cannot be protected under US law.
 The non-eligibility of "textual matter" was raised in Ets-Hokin v.
 Skyy Spirits Inc., judging whether photographs of bottles of SKYY vodka were original enough for protection:

 The Skyy vodka bottle, although attractive, has no special design or other features that could exist independently as a work of art.
 It is essentially a functional bottle without a distinctive shape.

 Turning next to the bottle's label, which the district court also cited in part in categorizing Ets-Hokin's photos as derivative works, we note that "[a] claim to copyright cannot be registered in a print or label consisting solely of trademark subject matter and lacking copyrightable matter."
 Although a label's "graphical illustrations" are normally copyrightable, "textual matter" is not—at least not unless the text "aid[s] or augment[s]" an accompanying graphical illustration.
 The label on Skyy's vodka bottle consists only of text and does not include any pictorial illustrations.